run-ai/docs/docs/Administrator/Cluster-Setup/non-root-containers.md

 ### User Identity

 The identity of the user in the container determines its access to cluster resources.
-For example:  network file storage solutions typically use this identity to determine the container's access to network volumes.
+For example, network file storage solutions typically use this identity to determine the container's access to network volumes.

 The Run:AI Command-line interface provides flags to control user identity within the container and to disable root access capabilities.